nelmio/NelmioApiDocBundle/Resources/doc/index.rst

 .. _`FOSRestBundle`: https://github.com/FriendsOfSymfony/FOSRestBundle
 .. _`Api-Platform`: https://github.com/api-platform/api-platform

 For models, it supports the Symfony serializer and the JMS serializer.
+It does also support Symfony form types.

 Migrate from 2.x to 3.0
 -----------------------